GeekBeacon/geekbeacon-docs/docs/community/charter.md

 **Executive Branch Vote Of No Confidence:**

 If the Executive branch is seen as no longer representing the values of the community at large a vote of no confidence can be called to the floor.
-It needs to be ratified by a majority in the House of Commons and a ⅔ majority of the House of Nerds.
+It needs to be ratified by a majority in the House of Commons and a ⅔ majority of the Senators.

 Limitations:

-*   The number of positions for the House of Nerds is frozen as it stands.
+*   The number of positions for the Senators is frozen as it stands.
 The number cannot grow or decrease without an amendment to the Charter.
 *   Any person can be removed from said position but the position needs to be filled in within 30 days of removal and the person needs to be approved by the body of governance.
 *   An amendment to the charter requires a ⅔ majority vote in both houses and approval by the Executive branch.